andrew-lozoya/nginx-ecs-otel-webserver-module/README.md

 # nginx-ecs-otel-webserver-module
-The full example repo showcasing instrumentation collection method of otel-webserver-module on Nginx running in ECS
-- ADOT OTEL Collector as a Sidecar
+The example repo showcases the instrumentation collection method of `otel-webserver-module` on Nginx running in ECS using ADOT OTEL Collector as a Sidecar.

 ## Install the module for NGINX